ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Silver-bordered Fritillary is well-distributed across the state (in 91 out of 315 towns), including Cape Cod, but has not been recently reported from either Martha’s Vineyard or Nantucket.
-The Atlas found Silver-bordereds only sparingly in Berkshire County, and on the Worcester plateau, but MBC records provide many more locations in western Massachusetts and particularly in the central areas of the state, filling in many of the “apparent gaps” reported by the Atlas.
+Silver-bordered Fritillary is well-distributed across the state, found in 105 out of 315 towns through 2013 (Map 44).
+It is found on Cape Cod, but has not been recently reported from either Martha’s Vineyard or Nantucket.
+The Atlas found Silver-bordereds only sparingly in Berkshire County, the western "hill towns," and the Worcester plateau, but BOM-MBC records provide many more locations in western Massachusetts and the central areas of the state, filling in many of the “apparent gaps” reported by the Atlas.

 On Martha’s Vineyard in the 1940’s Jones and Kimball (1943) reported that this species was “regularly present in suitable areas throughout the island, though rarely abundant.”
 Three specimens from Martha’s Vineyard, collected by F. M. Jones in the 1940’s, are now in the Yale Peabody Museum.
 But the 1986-90 Atlas did not find it on that island, and today’s Vineyard checklist ranks Silver-bordered Fritillary as “rare or extirpated,” with no recent records (Pelikan 2002).
 Why it should have died out on the Vineyard is a mystery.
 Regal Fritillary and Meadow Fritillary are also extirpated from Martha's Vineyard.

-The 1986-90 Atlas did not find Silver-bordereds on Cape Cod, except for two well-known colonies in Provincetown/Truro.
+On Cape Cod, Silver-bordered Fritillary may be declining.
+The 1986-90 Atlas did not find it there, except for a well-known colony in Provincetown/Truro (which has declined recently).
 MBC has additional reports, though of small numbers, from the towns of Brewster, Eastham, Sandwich, and Falmouth.
 Mello and Hansen (2004) say that meadows in, or adjacent to, natural and formerly cultivated cranberry bogs are the prime habitat for Silver-bordereds on Cape Cod.
-Plymouth County, however, does not have as many Silver-bordered Fritillary reports as one might expect.
+However, neither Cape Cod nor Plymouth County has as many Silver-bordered Fritillary reports as one might expect.

-Silver-bordered Fritillary is less common in Berkshire County than in most other mainland areas of the state, but it is not “absent,” as the Atlas reported.
+In Berkshire County Silver-bordered Fritillary is less common than in most other mainland areas of the state, but it is not “absent,” as the Atlas reported.
 It is regularly found on the Southern Berkshire NABA Count, although only in small numbers.
-MBC records show small numbers also reported from the towns of Washington, Lee (near October Mountain SF and Hop Brook), Lenox, and Williamstown.
+MBC records show small numbers also reported from the towns of Washington, Lee (near October Mountain SF and Hop Brook), Lenox, Windsor, Savoy, and Williamstown.
+It is also found in nearby Plainfield, Cummington, Worthington, and Ashfield.

 Broods and Flight Time